 - 33% (Animal Care and Service Workers)

 Some people decide to work as animal cops because they have already been part of an animal shelter, while others are passionate to choose it as a career line.
 This profession involves fieldwork as well working in an office.
 The fieldwork of this profession is dangerous and involves multiple physical and health hazards.

-As per the US Bureau of Labor Statistics, animal care and service workers are projected to witness a growth of 22% from 2019-2029.
+As per the US Bureau of Labor Statistics, animal care and service workers are projected to witness a growth of 33% from 2020-2030 in the US.
+As per O*Net Online, animal control workers in California will enjoy a 7% growth in jobs from 2018 to 2028.
 The growth rate expected for this profession is higher than most other occupations.
 Since people love to have pets in their families, they are usually willing to pay a good sum of money to their care providers.
 In the coming years these professionals will experience growth as more households will continue to have companion pets.

 Steps to Become an Animal Cop in California

 Follow this process to become an Animal Cop in California.